-3.4.1 Multimodal Trails
+3.4.2 Multimodal Trails

-Multimodal trails are designed in designated rights-of-way.
-They are intended to be 8- to 12-foot trails that blend with surrounding neighborhoods and Neighborhood Centers through the use of landscaping, native vegetation, and trees that are consistent with surrounding areas.
+Multimodal Trails are designed in designated rights-of-way.
+They are intended to be 8-to 12-foot trails that blend with surrounding neighborhood centers with landscaping, native vegetation, and trees that are consistent with surrounding areas.
 Finally, the surface of the trail may vary from paved to other materials (i.e., mulch, shell, etc.).